 Efficient and inexpensive cooling technology, repairable construction, compostable shell

 Moisturized fresh air ideal for dry climates

 Save $$$$ by NOT switching

-Keep your existing cooler and save over 80% on home cooling cost each year (not to mention thousands in installation)
+Keep your cooler, save 80% on cooling cost each year (and thousands on installation)

 hecho en Nuevo Mexico